 Warren Buffett, now one of the top 10 richest people in the world, started out as a Sales Rockstar.

 The chairman and CEO of Berkshire Hathaway, a multinational conglomerate company, gained experience and wisdom in sales when he started out as a salesperson.
 Apart from his job as a paperboy, he used to sell securities at Buffett-Falk & Company.
 Remember, everyone starts somewhere.

 Sales Consultant – Sales Guru

 A Sales Consultant meets with a Sales Associate.
-Their aim is to condition a Sales Rockstar in selling more effectively.
+Their aim is to condition a Sales Rockstar to sell more effectively.

 Sales Representative – Deputy of Sales

 How they promote products and services is their prerogative.
-An Outside Sales Representative is in charge of conducting outside sales on the field, while leaving inside sales to the in-house sales team.
-An in-house Sales representative might be referred to as the Internal Deputy of Sales, and outside of headquarters can be referred to as External Deputy of Sales.
+An Outside Sales Representative is in charge of conducting outside sales on the field while leaving inside sales to the in-house sales team.
+An in-house Sales representative might be referred to as the Internal Deputy of Sales, and outside of headquarters can be called External Deputy of Sales.